kg6/aig2qbf/README.md

 ## How does aig2qbf work?

 aig2qbf is a conversion tool for AIGER to QBF files.
 For that, it implements the the simple path constraint described above.
 The tool allows different input formats such as .aig or .aag and different output formats such as .qbf.
-It uses [DepQBF](http://fmv.jku.at/depqbf/) to check the satisfiablity of a particular formula.
+It uses [DepQBF](http://fmv.jku.at/depqbf/) to check the satisfiability of a particular formula.

 When aig2qbf is started, it basically tries to parse a graph from an input file.
 This graph will then be unrolled several times as specified and all branches will be connected to each other using a global OR component.
 Having this graph, the next step is to apply the simple path constraint to it.
 This adds a constraint to the graph which allows that each state (= bit vector) must be unique.
 Finally, it has to be ensured that the output formula has CNF format.
-For that, Tseitin encoding will be applied.
+For that, Tseitin(http://en.wikipedia.org/wiki/Tseitin-Transformation) encoding will be applied.
 The resulting formula in QBF format will then be written to a specified output file, which can be checked by DepQBF.

 Besides the conversion functionality, aig2qbf is able to visualize the produced graph data structure.
 This however is only tractable for small graphs.